 Step 4: Build the Router Carriage

-NOTE:Â The distance between the bars should be wide enough to well support the router and provide enough room for any surfacing router bit to fit.
+💡NOTE: The spacing between the tubes should be wide enough to support the router securely and allow room for the router bit.

 And this is what the finished slab flattening sled looks like.